-Documentary filmmaker Anthony Geffen has carved a niche at the forefront of high-tech cinematography.
-He tells Danielle Green about his passions for storytelling and videography, while at work on a pioneering virtual-reality shoot in Dubai
+Documentary filmmaker Anthony Geffen has carved a niche at the forefront of high-tech cinematography, winning the first ever BAFTA for a virtual-reality (VR) experience.
+He tells Danielle Green about his passions for storytelling and videography, while at work on a pioneering VR shoot in Dubai

 July 21, 1969.
 An eight-year-old boy in England, his face bathed in the light of a black and white TV set, looks on rapt as Neil Armstrong and Buzz Aldrin step out of lunar module Eagle onto the surface of the moon.

 But while at that moment an entire generation of eight-year-olds resolve to become astronauts when they grow up, another idea is percolating in the mind of this small boy.
 Anthony Geffen, captivated by the magic of beaming images from more than 200,000 miles away into homes on Earth, decides he wants to make films.

 And make films he does.
 Geffen spent a decade at the BBC and since 1992 has run his own London-based company, Atlantic Productions – with a focus on specialist factual and theatrical programming using cutting-edge techniques such as CGI, 3D, ultra-HD and virtual reality (VR).

 Geffen’s portfolio includes acclaimed work such as Inside the Commons (BBC), in which his team gained unprecedented access to the inner workings of Britain’s seat of government; feature documentary The Wildest Dream (BBC/National Geographic), which sees mountaineer Conrad Anker return to Everest to solve the mystery of George Mallory’s ill-fated 1924 expedition; and Time Scanners (National Geographic), which unlocks the secrets of the world’s most iconic engineering feats, such as Machu Picchu, using 3D laser-scanning technology.